 The statute of limitations can be considered an expiration date of sorts in regards to a legal claim.
 Under the Fair Debt Collection Practices Act(“FDCPA”) a consumer has up to a year to bring a lawsuit for the unlawful conduct of a debt collector.
-There are some events which can extend the statute of limitations, however, unfortunately it is all too common for members of the public to discover they had their rights violated, but the deadline to do something about it already passed.
-A consumer friendly case just came out from the Northern District of Illinois in the case of Lisa Skinner v.
+There are some events which can extend the statute of limitations and it is all too common for members of the public to discover they had their rights violated, but the deadline to do something about it already passed.
+A consumer-friendly case just came out from the Northern District of Illinois in the case of Lisa Skinner v.
 Midland Funding, a debt-buyer who quite active in Florida as well.

 The court where Skinner initially filed the lawsuit agreed that the case was beyond the statute of limitations and threw her case out.
 Yet on an appeal to the District Court for the Northern District of Illinois, “The FDCPA contains no such provision signaling congressional intent

 to preclude application of the discovery rule to that Act.”
 The appellate court found that as the FDCPA was intended to be as protective of consumers as possible and given the fact it would be impossible to bring a claim that a consumer did not know existed, it was reasonable to extend the window of the statute of limitations until Skinner actually knew of what Midland had done.
 While it is not likely that such an interpretation of the law will come to Florida any time soon it is always encouraging to see consumer friendly holdings in other states.